Last Updated on by

 A common complaint of this jacket is the fit of it.
 Although it is labeled as a “Regular Fit” on Patagonia’s website, men, in particular, find that their normal size is a bit too snug for adding layers under the Patagonia men’s Torrentshell jacket.
 This can usually be solved by purchasing a size up if you plan on using the Torrentshell in colder weather where you’d need extra warmth.

 While men find trouble with a small than normal fit, some women find that the jacket has odd proportions for the typical female body.
 Especially if a fleece or other thin layer is added under this jacket, the women’s model tends to feel tight across the chest- even for women that don’t tend to have that problem with clothing.
 Other women have found that the sleeves are a bit too long while the body of the jacket is a bit short.

 Whether a jacket fits well or not is personal opinion but it’s still something to consider if you’re interested in this model.
 It may be best to try this jacket on at a retailer’s store location or just be sure to buy it from a retailer that will accept returns.

 This final disadvantage isn’t as common as the fitting issue but it equally important.
 A few people, both men, and women, have found that the zippered hand pockets aren’t as water resistant as they are claimed to be, even if they ARE great handwarmer pockets.
 Some leakage has occurred, even though the rest of the jacket performed perfectly in heavy downpours.

-Overall the Patagonia Torrentshell Jacket is a solid piece of outerwear.
+Bottom Line: Overall the Patagonia Torrentshell Rain Jacket is a solid piece of outerwear.
 It isn’t a technical jacket or particularly outstanding or different than other rain shells, but it will keep you dry and comfortable and is a great piece of outdoor gear.
 Excellent value for the money.